jundalisay/superb/content/en/social/cycles/afghanistan.md

 We then convert the phases to their root characteristics

-1. Philosophical
+1. Thinker
-2. Mercantile
+2. Trader
-3. Popular
+3. Worker
 4. Warrior

 We then plotted [each phase of modern societies](/social/cycles/) to be under 20 years.
 Thus, we multiply 20 by four phases to come up with 80 years as a general rule.
 Europe and small countries seem to have 60 years.